AustinCodingAcademy/PHPIntermediate/syllabus/02 Strings Functions Arrays.md

 echo PHP_EOL;

-// Create an array with keys using array().
+// Create an associative array with keys using array().
 Note: You can also make it lowercase
 $businessCard = array(
     'name' => 'Samir',
     'phone' => '(512) 745-7846',